paigerackley/zillow-clustering-project/README.md

 [[Back to top](#top)]

 ### Takeaways from exploration:
- - All 3 clusters after testing failed to reject null hypothesis and didn't have any significant results.
+ - All 3 clusters after testing failed to reject null hypothesis.
+ - All 3 didn't have any significant results.
+ - Maybe trying smaller clusters or using different features for further exploration.

 ## <a name="model"></a>Modeling: